kalyaninagaraj/TSP-Art/README.md

 # TSP-Art a la Robert Bosch
-Continuous-line drawings interpreted as solutions to the traveling salesman problem
+Continuous-line drawings interpreted as solutions to the traveling salesman problem, in the style of Robert Bosch.

 ## About
 This repository is home to Python code that approximates a given `.pbm` image with a continuous-line drawing that is a solution to a [traveling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem).